sleeplessinc/dadu/README.md

 	</script>

-Note that the Dadu() function also takes an options argument:
+Note that the Dadu() constructor function also takes an options argument:

 	var dadu = new Dadu({
 		port: 4080		// port to expect server to be listening on - default 80